MateuszBurak/Public-homepage/README.md

 Hi!
 I'm Matthew and this is my site, serving as a portfolio and the initial way to get to know me as a programmer and a person.

-It's supposedly an infinite work-in-progress, so, obviously, expect **changes**!
+It's supposedly an infinite work-in-progress, so, expect **changes**!

 ## Website versions

 1. First version - January 31, 2024
-![First version of the website][images/first version.png]

 The first version of the website utilized basic tools of a Frontend developer, first using normalize.min.css and alternative Box Model.
 The site also followed the BEM convention.